Black History in the Making Awards

 Celebrating Award Recipients

 The Department of African American Studies holds a celebration for the award recipients each year.
-Details will be posted here and on our Events page.
+Details are posted here and on our Events page.